You don’t have to travel overseas—these restaurants serve dishes that are as good as the original.

 This is one of Toronto’s food gems.
 If you’re looking for authentic banh mi in Toronto, you’ll want to visit Banh Mi Nguyen Huong.

-This unassuming no-frills Vietnamese bakery sells traditional banh mi for as low as $3.50.
+This unassuming no-frills Vietnamese bakery sells traditional banh mi.
 I cannot remember having a sandwich this cheap in Toronto, especially in downtown.

 The sandwiches have such great flavour with generous fillings.
 And it’s perfect when you’re hungry because their service is so fast and efficient that you can place an order and get your banh mi within a few minutes.

 Byblos is not your typical Middle Eastern restaurant.
 With cozy upscale vibes and a tapas-style menu, Byblos is a great place to have a special meal or a date night.

 Don’t expect the usual shawarma and kebabs, but instead inventive dishes and twists to other Middle Eastern food with bold daring flavours.

 Take their lamb ribs for example.
 The tender fall-off-the-bone lamb has such a unique Middle Eastern flavour profile: a nice crunch from the dukkah, spiciness from the red chili zhug and sweetness from the date molasses and buttermilk.